Who are we?

 Our commitment to protect your privacy

-Credit information is a sub-set of personal information and it is information that is used to assess your eligibility to be provided with finance.
-It may include any finance that you have outstanding, your repayment history and any defaults.
-Usually, credit information is exchanged between credit and finance providers and credit reporting bodies (CRBs).
+Credit information is a subset of personal information, which is used to assess your eligibility to be provided with credit and may include any finance that you have outstanding, your repayment history in respect of that credit, and any defaults.
+Usually, credit information is exchanged between lenders and credit reporting bodies.

-If you are applying for finance, we may also collect the ages and number of your dependants and cohabitants, the length of time at your current address, your employment details and proof of earnings and expenses.
-If you apply for any insurance product through us we may also collect your health information.
-We will only collect health information from you with your consent.
+If you are applying for credit, we may also collect other information such as the ages and number of your dependants and cohabitants, the length of time at your current address, your employment details and proof of earnings and expenses.

 How do we collect your personal information?